 Brian started his professional career with a PhD in organic chemistry working for Royal Dutch Shell in an analytical department analyzing polymers and trace components in reaction mixtures.
 He led numerous joint research projects for Shell with third parties.
 He became head of quality in a new technical service lab and trained as an ISO 9001 quality auditor.
 Since retiring from Shell, Brian has been active in several startup companies.

-Partner in the grant from the Foundation for Food and Agriculture to investigate PFAS in farms that are using Biosolids.
+Diana is a partner in a grant from the Foundation for Food and Agriculture to investigate PFAS in farms that are using biosolids.

 Stroud Water Research Center in Avondale, PA is partnering with us to advance knowledge of how chemical pollutants, particularly PFAS, affect stream and river ecosystems.
 The Stroud Center brings over 50 years of freshwater research experience to the partnership, with deep expertise on the geomorphic, hydrologic, microbial, chemical, and biological components of freshwater ecosystems.
 With the expertise of STRIDE on PFAS detection and characterization, our partnership will refine understanding of the pathways of PFAS movement through soil and water.
 This unique collaboration will produce cutting-edge research that helps scientists and regulators understand the impact of PFAS on freshwater ecosystems.

 Dr. Chiu’s research is concerned with the fate of refractory pollutants in natural and engineered environments.
 Dr. Chiu’s group has been studying chemical and microbial transformation of pollutants, engineering solutions and management strategies better address environmental contamination problems.
 We have a partnership with Dr. Chiu in developing PFAS remediation technologies.